Post-Graduation Work Permit

-- Apply within the ninety-day period since you received formal notification from the University that you have successfully completed your program requirements, or from when your final marks were posted, whichever comes first.
-Please note that the 90-day period starts from the date you receive your final grades, not the date of your Convocation;
+- Apply within 180 days since you received formal notification from the University that you have successfully completed your program requirements, or from when your final marks were posted, whichever comes first.
+Please note that the 180-day period starts from the date you receive your final grades, not the date of your Convocation;

-- Have a valid study permit at the time of application;
+- If you apply in Canada you must have a valid study permit at the time of application;

 - Have continuously studied full time in Canada and provide proof of completion of your program(s) (i.e., final transcript showing grades and/or a letter from the university);